vaatapalli/parking/README.md

 @slotNumber, @isEmpty(By defaults value as TRUE), Ticket =null

 Parking request will take Vehicle information and allocates the available slot.
-Also give you a ticket.
+Also gives you a ticket.

 Parking Request